CodezPoet/code_examples/README.md

 # Code Examples

-In this repository there are code examples for developer job applications.
+In this repository there are code examples for job applications.

-If you have any questions or feedback please feel free to contact me here.